-This project by Royal College of Art student Ella Walding is a finalist for the Service Design Award 2017.
+This project by Royal College of Art student Ella Walding is a Service Design Award 2017 winner for Organisational Impact in Government

 Servizz Design is a set of service design tools aimed to create change in the Government of Malta, and